-Spanish Tapas and Paella with Chef José Gomez
+Spanish Tapas & Paella with Chef José Gomez - Original Course!

 This evening course is bursting with tips and tricks on how to cook classic paellas and delicious tapas that are sure to impress.
 With the guidance of Chef José Gomez, we'll explore everything Spanish cuisine has to offer, from the fresh and vibrant flavors of the Mediterranean coast, to the bountiful farmlands onshore.